 Types Of Adhesive Vinyl For Cricut Projects

-There are so many types and brands of adhesive vinyl.
-It is hard to keep them all straight!
-You can find vinyl in the following types:
+There are so many types and brands of adhesive vinyl that it is hard to keep them all straight!
+You can find these types of Cricut vinyl:

 - Plain colors